ZGargano/reflection/README.md

 my chart and added it to the website.
 I added a blog post to the blog page and added some images to the gallery.
 There's not much left that I didn't mention in last week's reflection.
 We did learn about HTML5 yesterday though.

+---

+# End of Tenth Week
+## 11/12/2017
+This week I started on a new project.
+I was to make a logo for my favorite after school activity.
+I chose chess and I got to work.
+Instead of writing out the word with text, I made bubble letters and drew each line individualy.
+I added a gradient on the top and bottom and added a random circle.
+That's it.

+---

+# End of Twelfth Week
+## 12/1/2017
+This week we started making our website on the SJNMA history.
+We learned how to edit the same document as a class.
+We learned how to communicate to solve problems in the code.
+We fixed font sizes on the site because some things were huge.
+We learned how to merge code to make one website.